-Persons violating Saudi Arabian laws, even unknowingly, may be expelled, arrested, imprisoned, or even executed.
+Persons violating Saudi Arabian laws, even unknowingly, may be expelled, arrested, imprisoned, subject to physical punishments, or even executed.
 Suspects may be detained without charges or legal counsel, and with limited access to a consular officer, for months during the investigative stage of criminal cases.
 Penalties for the import, manufacture, possession, and consumption of alcohol or illegal drugs in Saudi Arabia are severe.
 Convicted offenders can expect long jail sentences, heavy fines, public floggings, and/or deportation.
-The penalty for drug trafficking in Saudi Arabia is death, and Saudi officials make no exceptions.
+The penalty for drug trafficking in Saudi Arabia is death, and Saudi officials make no exceptions for U.S. citizens or other foreigners.
 Customs inspections at ports of entry are thorough.
-The U.S. Embassy and Consulates General have no standing in Saudi courts to obtain leniency for a U.S. citizen convicted of alcohol or drug offenses.
+The U.S. Embassy and Consulates General have no standing in Saudi courts to obtain leniency for a U.S. citizen convicted of alcohol, drug, or other offenses.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime, prosecutable in the United States.

 Saudi authorities do not permit criticism of Islam, religious figures, or the royal family.
 The government prohibits the public practice of religions other than Islam.
 Non-Muslims suspected of violating these restrictions have been jailed.
+Even church services in private homes have been raided, and participants have been jailed.
 Muslims who do not adhere to the strict interpretations of Islam prevalent in much of Saudi Arabia frequently encounter societal discrimination and constraints on worship.

 It is common practice for sponsors to demand that residents working in Saudi Arabia surrender their passports while in the Kingdom.
-Although this practice is technically illegal, it is rarely, if ever, enforced by the Saudi authorities.
+Although this practice is technically illegal, sponsors are rarely, if ever, punished by the Saudi authorities for doing so.
 Sponsors have wide latitude and responsibilities for employees and family members under their sponsorship, including obtaining residence permits for the employee and for any family members.
 All residents should be issued a Saudi residence permit (Iqama) for identification and are recommended to carry it at all times.
 The U.S. Embassy and Consulates General in Saudi Arabia cannot sponsor private U.S. citizens for Saudi visas.

 A married woman should be aware that she must have her husband's permission for her and their children to depart Saudi Arabia.
 This is true even if the woman and/or her children are U.S. citizens and even if her husband does not have Saudi nationality.
-The U.S. Embassy can intercede with the Saudi government to request exit visas for adult U.S. women, but there is no guarantee that the visas will be issued, and obtaining an exit visa without the male guardian’s consent takes many months, if it can be obtained at all.
 The U.S. Embassy cannot obtain exit visas for the departure of minor children without their father's permission (See Entry/Exit Requirements section above).

 Dual Nationality: The Saudi government does not recognize dual nationality.
 Saudi authorities have confiscated the U.S. passports of U.S. citizens and U.S.-Saudi dual nationals when they have applied for Saudi citizenship or Saudi passports.
 This does not constitute loss of U.S. citizenship, but should be reported to the U.S. Embassy in Riyadh or the Consulates General in Jeddah or Dhahran.
 In the case of dual nationals, the Saudi Government may recognize only the nationality of the document used to enter the Kingdom.
 For additional information, please refer to the Bureau of Consular Affairs dual nationality webpage.

-Importing Animals: All pets must receive approval from the Saudi Ministry of Agriculture in order to be imported into Saudi Arabia.
+Importing Animals: The Saudi Ministry of Agriculture must approve all pets imported into Saudi Arabia.
 Cats and dogs entering Saudi Arabia require a Veterinary Health Certificate and a dated letter from the veterinary private practitioner addressed to the Director of Customs, Saudi Arabia.
 Both documents must be authenticated by the Department of Agriculture Veterinary Service Office and the State Department's Authentications Office and attested by the Royal Embassy of Saudi Arabia.
 The certificate must indicate that the animal was examined and is free from disease, and confirm that rabies and other vaccines are current.
 Information on the name, breed, sex, color, and age of the animal must also be stated.

 Dogs: Any dog that enters Saudi Arabia must be classified as either a “guard dog” or “guide dog.”
 However, certain breeds are NOT/NOT permitted in Saudi Arabia.
 Saudi authorities can and have refused to admit animals, and have required them to be immediately shipped back to their point of origin.
 Given the extreme climate conditions in the Kingdom and limited staffing and facilities at Saudi airports that process the importation of pets, this can be injurious or fatal to the animals.